build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 ---
 title: "Run Kubernetes Clusters for Less with Amazon EC2 Spot and Karpenter"
-description: "Learn how to run Kubernetes clusters for up to 90% off with Amazon Elastic Kubernetes Service (EKS), Amazon EC2 Spot Instances and Karpenter in less than 45 minutes."
+description: "Learn how to run Kubernetes clusters for up to 90% off with Amazon Elastic Kubernetes Service (EKS), Amazon EC2 Spot Instances, and Karpenter - all in less than 60 minutes."
 tags:
   - kubernetes
   - karpenter